sachasayan/minstrel/memory-bank/projectBrief.md

 - The service can process XML tags from the model using regex.
 - The service keeps a running history of the last twenty messages in the Chat slice of the Redux store, which contains a chatHistory array.
 (The reducer can be responsible for trimming history when it is full.)
 - The service should always provide the full chat history between the customer and model when the customer sends a message.
-- The service only stores excerpted content from <summary> tags in the chat log from the model.
+- The service only stores excerpted content from <message> tags in the chat log from the model.

 ---